espehel/bf2-matchmaking/README.md

 #### engine

-Handle automation of matches

-#### platform

-Sets up and tear down BF2 servers
+The core of the system, scheduling automation jobs, hosting discord and teamspeak bots, handling match and server states.

-#### rcon
+#### api

-Communicating with live servers and links them to live matches.
+Hosting apis.
+Platform api to create and delete bf2 servers, rcon api to interact with running servers, and api's for changing the player, match and server models.

 #### web